-Leica M Typ 240 versus Leica Q Typ 116
+Leica M Typ 240 vs Q Typ 116

 The Leica M (Typ 240) and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in September 2012 and June 2015.
-The M Typ 240 is a rangefinder-style mirrorless camera, while the Q Typ 116 is a fixed lens compact.
+The M Typ 240 is a rangefinder-focusing mirrorless camera, while the Q Typ 116 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The M Typ 240 has a resolution of 23.7 megapixel, whereas the Q Typ 116 provides 24 MP.
+The M Typ 240 has a resolution of 23.7 megapixels, whereas the Q Typ 116 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (6 percent) than the Leica M Typ 240.
 It is worth mentioning in this context that the M Typ 240 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the M Typ 240 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M Typ 240 and their specifications in the Leica M Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Leica M Typ 240||139 mm||80 mm||42 mm||680 g||..||Y||Sep 2012||6,950|